ReiterAdam/pygo/README.md

 └── tests
    └── __init__.py
 ```

-    If flag `--type global` is used, then globabl virtual environment is created in path `~/.pygo/.venv`
+   If flag `--type global` is used, then global virtual environment is created in path `~/.pygo/.venv`

 - **Run Your Program**: